 Will the type of substantial modifications under AIA be aligned with the changes that could necessitate a new conformity assessment under MDR/IVDR?
 What is the impact of substantial modifications under AIA to an AI system registration under MDR/IVDR?

-According to AIA Recital 177, ‘the concept of significant change is equivalent in substance to the notion of substantial modification’.
-Substantial device modifications under the AI Act should be evaluated according to the existing framework under MDR/IVDR.
-In accordance with Article 43(4) of the AIA, MDAIs shall undergo a new conformity assessment procedure in the event of a substantial modification, regardless of whether the modified system is intended to be further distributed or continues to be used by the current deployer.
+.
+The concept of substantial modification is an autonomous concept under the AIA which is defined in Article 3 (23).
+In accordance with Article 43(4) of the AIA, MDAIs that have been subject to a conformity assessment procedure shall undergo a new conformity assessment procedure in the event of a substantial modification, regardless of whether the modified system is intended to be further distributed or continues to be used by the current deployer.
+In accordance with Article 96 (1) (c) AIA, the Commission will develop guidelines on the practical implementation of the provisions related to substantial modification.

 When do changes to a MDAI after being placed on the market or put into service not constitute a substantial modification under AIA and MDR/IVDR?

-For MDAIs that continue to learn after being placed on the market or put into service, changes to the high-risk AI system and its performance that have been pre-determined by the provider and assessed at the moment of the initial conformity assessment and are part of the information contained in the technical documentation referred to in AIA Annex IV point 2(f) shall not constitute a substantial modification.
+In addition to MDR/IVDR requirements for the implementation of procedures to manage updates and modifications to MDAIs, MDAIs that continue to learn after being placed on the market or put into service have the possibility of having predetermined changes plan checked at the time of the initial conformity assessment (Article 43(4) AIA).
+Changes to MDAIs that have been pre-determined by the manufacturer and assessed at the moment of the initial conformity assessment and are part of the information contained in the technical documentation referred to in AIA Annex IV point 2(f) shall therefore not constitute a substantial modification.

 Therefore, such pre-determined change should not be understood as a change to the certified medical device or IVD under MDR Annex IX Section 4.10 and IVDR Annex IX Section 4.11.
 The above-specified rule should be included in the change management procedure of the MDR/IVDR device and in the technical documentation as provided in AIA Annex IV point 2(f).

-According to the MDR/IVDR minor updates and modifications to MDAIs associated with bug fixes, usability enhancements that are not for safety purposes, security patches or operating efficiency are not constitute as substantial modification.

-In addition, the AI Act includes the possibility of having pre-determined changes planned at the time of certification (Article 43(4) AIA).
-These pre-determined changes are limited to the performance of the MDAI and the general requirements set out in Article 8 to 15 AIA and have been pre-determined by the manufacturer, assessed at the initial conformity assessment and are part of the information contained in the technical documentation referred to in point 2(f) Annex IV AIA, shall not constitute a substantial modification.
-Such pre-determined changes should not be understood as changes to the certified MDAI under Section 4.10 Annex IX MDR and Section 4.11 Annex IX IVDR.

-For MDAIs that continue to learn after being placed on the market or put into service, the criteria for defining their pre-determined performance at the time of conformity assessment must be clearly specified and adaptable to the device's evolving nature.
+It is essential that at the time of conformity assessment, the predetermined changes must be clearly specified and adaptable to the device's evolving nature.
 This performance, documented in the technical documentation, should include a detailed description of the initial performance expectations alongside mechanisms for validating and managing changes that occur post-market.

+Note: Guidance on Pre-determined Change Control Plans for MDAI is currently under development at the level of the International Medical Device Regulators Forum (IMDRF) which will likely serve as a basis for future EU guidance on the subject-matter.

 Do high-risk MDAI that are already on the market and that undergo a significant change in the design (Article 111 AIA) before 2 August 2027 need to undergo a new conformity assessment following the entry into force of the AIA?